richmahn/en_tn/psa/front/intro.md

 #### Why do the ULB and UDB display the Book of Psalms as poetry, but some modern versions do not? ####

 The psalmists wrote the Psalms as Hebrew poetry.
-The ULB and UDB use indentation to show that the writing is poetry rather than prose.
+The ULB and UDB set each line further to the right on the page than regular text is placed to show that the writing is poetry rather than prose.

 This style typically uses pairs of poetic lines that relate to each other in different ways.
 Usually, poetic lines are said to be "parallel" to each other.
 A line that is indented further to the right is paired with the line above it.
 (See: [[rc://en/ta/man/translate/figs-parallelism]])